dgochenour-rti/QS_labs_c/README.md

   - Start running from lowest strength to highest strength.
   - Kill apps from Highest to lowest strength.

-  (If everyone is not connected to the same network, demonstrate Ownership using Shapes Demo on a single machine)
+  NOTE 1: (If everyone is not connected to the same network, demonstrate Ownership using Shapes Demo on a single machine)

+  NOTE 2: subscribe to the data with Admin Console, demonstrating how to override the ownership settings

 Lab 6.
 Loading a user-defined XML QoS profile